-Oral Surgery – Martinsburg, WV & Hagerstown, MD
+Oral Surgery – Martinsburg, WV, Hagerstown, MD & Frederick, MD

 Our oral & maxillofacial surgeons practice a full scope of oral and maxillofacial surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
 We can also diagnose and treat facial pain, facial injuries and TMJ disorders, and perform a full range of dental implant and bone grafting procedures.
-Our offices are located at 1007 Sushruta Drive, Martinsburg, WV 25401 and 1144 Opal Court, Hagerstown, MD 21740.
+Our offices are located at 1007 Sushruta Drive, Martinsburg, WV 25401, 1144 Opal Court, Hagerstown, MD 21740, and 198 Thomas Johnson Drive, Suite 101, Frederick, MD 21702.

 Our offices are committed to providing all the residents of the quad-state area with the best oral surgery care in a modern, safe, clean and relaxed environment.
 Our doctors and staff are dedicated to the highest standards of care based on the most recent technology, research and training.